SC-Group-5/software-construction-mobile-app/README.md

 **What problem does this app solve?**
 1. Relation to Copyright, spotify provides legal, licensed access to music, reducing illegal copying.
 Artists and record labels are paid for streams, which protects copyright ownership.
 By making music easy and affordable to access, Spotify helps prevent copyright infringement.
-2. Centralizing Music Genres, before Spotify, music was spread across platforms like HowBizz for local Ugandan music, Tubidy for international pop and hip-hop, and Boomplay for African genres.
-Spotify brought all these genres into one platform, making music easier to find and enjoy in one place.
+2. Access & Convenience Problem as before streaming services, people had to buy individual albums/songs or rely on radio.
+Music was spread across platforms like HowweBiz for local Ugandan music, Tubidy for international pop and hip-hop, and Boomplay for African genres.
+Spotify provides instant access to millions of songs of all genres in one place on-demand from any device without needing to purchase, download, or store music files locally.
+You can listen anywhere, anytime.
-3.
+3. Artist Distribution & Monetisation: For artists, getting music to listeners traditionally required record labels and physical distribution.
+Spotify provides a direct distribution channel where independent artists can reach global audiences and earn royalties based on streams.

+Basically, Spotify democratised music access while solving the friction between discovery, cost, and convenience.
 **Who are its primary users?
 1. Music enthusiasts within a specific age range(most preferably youth).
 2. Music artists and producers looking to sell their music.